Site Logo

 • Rich Ethnic Tribal Diversity

-• Temple of Konark- Known as black pagoda ,Ornately sculpted, 13th-century Hindu place of worship depicting the vast chariot of sun god, Surya.
+• Temple of Konark - Known as the black pagoda, this ornately sculpted 13th-century Hindu place of worship depicts the vast chariot of the sun god, Surya.
 UNESCO has listed it as a World Heritage Site.

 • Nalabana Bird Sanctuary in Chilika – It is the largest wintering ground for migratory birds on the Indian subcontinent.